elhtay/iot_project_summer24/README.md

 **Note:**  If your device is stuck, you can follow the firmware update procedure with [this special](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2) firmware to completely erase the memory.
 Afterward, you can follow the previous steps to flash the Pico again.

 ## Putting everything together
 The DHT11 sensor has three pins: VCC, DATA and GND.
-Connect the VCC pin on the DHT11 sensor to the 3V3(out) on the Raspberry Pi Pico W. By doing so, you ensure that the sensor is powered correctly and can communicate with the Pico.
+Connect the VCC pin on the DHT11 sensor to the 3V3(out) on the Raspberry Pi Pico W. The 3v3 pin is the power pin and it is necessary for the operation of the DHT11 sensor.
+By doing so, you ensure that the sensor is powered correctly and can communicate with the Pico.
 Then, connect the GND pin of the DHT11 to any GND pin on the Raspberry Pi Pico W. Here, it is attached to pin 38.
+The GND (Ground) pin completes the electrical circuit and provides a return path for the current.
 Finally, Link the DATA pin on DHT11 to GP13.
 Digital signals can be sent from sensor to the Pico by DATA pin.
+The GP13 pin is configured to read the digital signals sent from the sensor.
 See the circuit diagram for a clearer understanding of how to connect all the components.

  <img src="images/circuit.JPG" width="250" height="300"/>

 ## Platform

-The IoT platform used in this project is Adafruit IO, a cloud-based service ideal for data storage and visualization.
+The IoT platform used in this project is [Adafruit IO](https://io.adafruit.com/), a cloud-based service ideal for data storage and visualization.
 In this project the free plan of Adafruit IO is used.

 ### Why Adafruit IO?